 Table 10.3 below reports the average and median calendar days aged from mailing/service of the request to subject interview for Allied Health Care cases.
-Between 2005 and 2008, there was a 7.69% increase in the average days aged, a 6.45% increase in the median days aged, an 11.54% increase in the number of such cases, and a 31.25% decrease in the number of such cases pending at year end.
+Between 2005 and 2008, there was a 7.69% increase in the average days aged, a 6.45% increase in the median days aged, an 11.54% increase in the number of cases, and a 31.25% decrease in the number of cases pending at year end.

-For cases in which a subpoena was requested, the percentage difference between 2005 and 2008 for average and median days aged cannot be computed, as there were no such cases with a completed subject interview in 2005.
-There was a 200% increase in the number of such cases pending at year end (from 1 case to 3 cases).
+For cases in which a subpoena was requested, the percentage difference between 2005 and 2008 for average and median days aged cannot be computed, since this data was not available in 2005.
+There was a 200% increase in the number of cases pending at year end (from 1 case to 3 cases).